-During her tenure in Iowa City, the Hawkeyes have been a consistent top 25 team nationally, as she has led the program to 20 straight NCAA Regional appearances (individually or as a team).
-In 2021, Libby led the Hawkeyes to the Big Ten regular season title — the first in program history.
+During her tenure in Iowa City, the Hawkeyes have been a consistent top 25 team nationally, as she has led the program to 21 straight NCAA Regional appearances (individually or as a team).
+During the 2022 season, Libby led the Hawkeyes to the NCAA Regional Final and Adeline Kenlin to NCAA beam runner-up honors.
+It came on the heels of a 2021 season where Libby led Iowa to the Big Ten regular season title — the first in program history.

 The Hawkeyes have also excelled in the classroom and has had a strong community presence under Libby’s watch.
 Forty-eight student-athletes have been Academic All-Americans.

 The GymHawks’ program surge continued during the 2022 season under Libby’s watch.
 The Hawkeyes posted five of the top eight scores in program history during the season, won the first session and finished third at the Big Ten Championships before knocking off No. 6 LSU in NCAA Regionals to advance to the NCAA Regional Final for the first time under the current format.
 The Hawkeyes scored a 197.075 in the Regional Final — the second-highest score and just third 197 in program history.

 Iowa finished the season ranked 15th nationally and the Hawkeyes climbed as high as No. 9 in the Road to Nationals poll during the regular season, which was the second-highest ranking in school history.